 couple of years

-under the influence of drugs and booze and her customary nastiness and
+under the influence of drugs and booze besides her customary

 vulgarity.
 As S.V.A. member Randy Wicker declared: "Sylvia